FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis

 \textbf{The impact on different blending ratios.} The backdoor attack trigger in FIBA is generated by blending the amplitude spectrum of two images.
 The blend ratio $\alpha$ determines the amount of information contributed by the trigger image.
 Thus, we analyze the backdoor attack performance using different blend ratios $\alpha$ (\ie, 0.05, 0.10, 0.15 and 0.20) on ISIC-2019.
 As shown in Tab.~\ref{tab:poison_ratio}, BA slightly increases with the growth of $\alpha$ while ASR peaks at a blend ratio $0.15$.
 Generally, FIBA is not sensitive to $\alpha$ and we set it to 0.15 by default in those experiments on ISIC-2019.
 The hyper-parameter study of the blend ratio $\alpha$ on the segmentation task is presented in the Appendix.

 \textbf{The impact of the PTR backdoor training.} The PTR backdoor training in Section~\ref{subsec:ptr} is designed for enhancing the uniqueness of the trigger image, so that the backdoor attack is only activated by the specific trigger image while keeping dormant for those pseudo trigger images.
 In Tab.~\ref{tab:nasr}, we show the results of FIBA with or without PTR backdoor training.
-As can be seen, training with pseudo trigger images can improve the attack performance consistently in terms of both BA and ASR.
-It is also noteworthy that the ASR on pseudo trigger images (P-ASR) drops dramatically from $83.11\%$ to $7.21\%$, when training the model with the PTR strategy.
+As can be seen, training with pseudo trigger images can improve the performance of BA.
+It is also noteworthy that the ASR on pseudo trigger images (P-ASR) drops dramatically from $83.05\%$ to $7.21\%$ while a slight decrease of $0.36\%$ on ASR, when training the model with the PTR strategy.
 It demonstrates that the PTR backdoor training strategy significantly improves the uniqueness of the specific trigger in FIBA.